SECRET-GUEST/Layer-one/README.md

 Useful for **3D artists** who have to modelize with **layers** on software who are not giving this possibility, like **metahuman** from **unreal engine**, or else.
 Also for pc gamers who would like to reproduce people in game, but also for science, for improving other projects.

-Need some rework but it's working now, btw I will NOT make a .exe soon for this one.
-The cause is every anti-malware will considere it like a virus because it could be, but let me explain ;

-The probleme come from the possibility of put the layer front of all windows, that also mean it could avoid you to use your desktop blocking the mouse or whatever.

-To avoid this problem I have 2 possibility ; pay for a certificate or hack your computer to say it's ok.
-For those reasons I will not make an exe ; it's boring.
-But don't worry you still can launch the program by following the next tutorial (fow windows users);

 ```
 ___ _  _ ___ ____ ____ _ ____ _